geopaparazzi/usermanual/userguide/use_case_egypt.rst

-During fall of 2010 Geopaparazzi has been used in the monitoring of small waste water treatment plants in decentralized communities of the Nile Delta, in a thesis project in Environmental Engineering inserted in a larger project of technical development cooperation (`ESRISS project
+During fall of 2010 Geopaparazzi has been used in the monitoring of small waste water treatment plants in decentralized communities of the Nile Delta, in a thesis project in Environmental Engineering within a larger project of technical development cooperation (`ESRISS project
 <http://www.eawag.ch/forschung/sandec/gruppen/sesp/esriss/index_EN>`_).

 The idea was to be able to do effective analysis and mapping of the plants in the area of